Exploration-labs/job-app-tracker-prod/README.md

 ---

-**Built with ❤️ for job seekers who want to stay organized and land their dream job.**
+**Built with ❤️ using Pawgrammer.com for job seekers who want to stay organized and land their dream job.**

 *Make your job search systematic, not chaotic.*